Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 So once your dog gets up, leaving behind the stick, and eagerly asking you for his edible chew, toss this high-value treat past a door, and once he's behind that door, close this door between you and your dog so that you can safely remove the object.

-This method works well because on top of getting the dog to voluntary relinquish the object, it also teaches him the art of "fair trading."
-In other words, instead of dreading you coming his way when he has a possession, he looks forward it because he has learned that you always have something better to offer.
+This method works well because, on top of getting the dog to voluntarily relinquish the object, it also teaches him the art of "fair trading."
+In other words, instead of dreading you coming his way when he has a possession, he looks forward to it because he has learned that you always have something better to offer.

 Back to the former example of the rude waiter removing a steak from under your nose, how would you feel if instead he trades the steak for lobster and caviar and adds a glass of champagne too?
 Most likely you'll start loving seeing him move in your direction!